-This paper estimates the impact of foreign sectoral demand and supply shocks on medium-term economic growth.
+This paper estimates the impact of foreign sectoral demand and supply shocks on real income.
 Our empirical strategy is based on a first order approximation to a wide class of small open economy models that feature sector- level gravity in trade flows.
-The framework allows us to measure foreign shocks and characterize their impact on growth in terms of reduced-form elasticities.
-We use machine learning techniques to group 4-digit manufacturing sectors into a smaller number of clusters, and show that the cluster-level growth elasticities can be estimated using high-dimensional statistical techniques.
-We find clear evidence of heterogeneity in the growth elasticities of different foreign shocks.
-Foreign demand shocks in complex intermediate and capital goods have large growth impacts, and both supply and demand shocks in capital goods have particularly large impacts on growth for poor countries.
-Counterfactual exercises show that both comparative advantage and geography play a quantitatively large role in how foreign shocks affect economic growth.
+The framework allows us to measure foreign shocks and characterize their impact on income in terms of reduced-form elasticities.
+We use machine learning techniques to group 4-digit manufacturing sectors into a smaller number of clusters, and show that the cluster-level income elasticities can be estimated using high-dimensional statistical techniques.
+We find clear evidence of heterogeneity in the income elasticities of different foreign shocks.
+Foreign demand shocks in complex intermediate and capital goods have large impacts on real income, and both supply and demand shocks in capital goods have particularly large impacts on growth for poor countries.
+Counterfactual exercises show that both comparative advantage and geography play a quantitatively large role in how foreign shocks affect real income.

 Trade Costs and Economic Geography: Evidence from the US, (March 2018, R&R at ReStat)

 This paper shows that for a wide class of economic geography models the positive implications of trade costs are captured by two reduced form elasticities: the elasticities of wages and population with respect to market access.
 It develops a novel IV approach to consistently estimate these elasticities using exogenous changes in the incomes of each location's trading partners.
 The approach is implemented using data from U.S. MSAs and finds that wages and especially employment are quite sensitive to differences in market access across cities.
 Counterfactual simulations indicate that reducing trade costs would result in large population shifts from the Northeast toward the South and West, along with a flattening of the city size distribution.